How depressive symptoms may present in autistic adults

 Not every autistic adult will show the same signs.
 Some signs are more internal and may not be easy to see from the outside.
 Looking for changes from the person’s usual baseline, and listening to their own report where possible, is important.

-Explore the three studies
+Explore the research findings

 Describes how depression has been reported in autistic people across the lifespan.